 The school day is from 8:00 a.m. to 2:45 p.m. with a lunch break between the morning and afternoon classes.
 Students enroll in two classes.
-For the 2019 Jan Term class options and enrollment are listed on Google classroom.
+For Jan Term, class options and enrollment will be listed on Google classroom.

 Juniors and Seniors are strongly encouraged to seek an internship off-campus for that week.
 Internships allow the student an opportunity to explore a career path of interest to them.